sallyharf28/Baby_NI_Project/README.md

 )
 ```

-After Running the Baby_NI_Project project and Baby_NI_RetrieveData project either in parrallel or separatly , The Frontend can be started.
+To ensure the proper functioning of the frontend, it is essential to run the Baby_NI_RetrieveData project beforehand.